-4. Formation Process
+5. Formation Process

 The process of applying to, and being accepted as a member of the Synodical Diaconate is a lengthy one which can take close to two years.
-This process is facilitated and administered by the Synod Diaconate Council (SDC), and it is divided into three stages: Entrance, Endorsement and Approval.
+This process is divided into three steps: Application, Internship, and Call.
+The process is facilitated and administered by the Synod Diaconate Council (SDC).